 Self-limiting Belief #3: “I cannot pursue my career goals because of my responsibilities as a single mum”.

-It’s important to rewrite this story you are telling yourself and realize that being a single mother does not mean you have to give up on your career aspirations.
+It’s important to rewrite this story you are telling yourself and realise that being a single mother does not mean you have to give up on your career aspirations.

 As Marie Forleo says, “Everything is figuroutable”, and I completely agree.
 It’s been my affirmation for a long time – for most of my single parenting journey actually.